dynamicalsystemslaboratory/firearm-ownership/spatial-model/README.md

 Matlab data tables and codes in this folder calibrate a spatial econometric model that estimates monthly state-level firearm ownership in the United States from data on background checks and suicides with firearms.
 To run the analysis, place all files in the same directory and run "main.m".
+The expected output of the main script is a table called "firearm_ownership_monthly" that contains those estimations.
+Model calibration and inference take a couple of minutes to compelete.

 # Data